 - Analytical Writing Assessment – The section assesses your critical thinking and written communication skills.
 The score for AWA ranges from 0-6.
 Even if you are good at written English, it is important to practice writing constantly to improve speed and clarity.
 For this, we recommend that you solve as many AWA sample questions as possible.

 - Integrated Reasoning – The IR section tests your reasoning and analytical skills as well as your ability to evaluate data given in different formats.
 The section consists of 12 questions that have to be completed in 30 minutes.
 The four types of questions asked in the section are — Graphics Interpretation, Multi-source Reasoning, Table Analysis, Two-part Analysis.
 The questions asked in the section could be verbal or quantitative or a combination of both.
 Hence, it is imperative that you get acquainted with the types of questions asked in the section by solving the sample question papers.
 This will help track your progress and preparation and most importantly help avoid making the same errors during the actual test.

-- Quantitative Reasoning – The quant section tests your ability to solve mathematical problems and analyze graphical data.
+- Quantitative Reasoning – The quant section tests your ability to solve mathematical Practice problems and analyze graphical data.
 The section comprises 31 questions from two question types to be completed in 62 minutes.
 The math section could be slightly challenging for you, if your math basics are not strong.
 To do well in the quant section, you must know how to apply your basic math knowledge to reasoning questions, which can be a little tricky.
 However, you can give your best in the exam by practicing sample questions from past exams.

 - Verbal Reasoning – The Verbal Reasoning tests how well you evaluate and comprehend a written passage, identify grammatical errors, and correct them.
 You need to complete the 36 MCQ questions asked from three types of questions in 65 minutes.